tonytheleg/inventory-consumer/README.md

 # Kick the relations pod to load the new schema
 oc delete pod -l app=kessel-relations

-# Deploy IRC
+# Deploy KIC
-oc process --local -f deploy/kessel-irc-ephem.yaml -p ENV_NAME="YOUR-EPHEMEARL-ENV-NAME" -p IRC_IMAGE="YOUR-QUAY-IMAGE" -p IMAGE_TAG="YOUR-IMAGE-TAG" | oc apply -f-
+oc process --local -f deploy/kessel-inventory-consumer-ephem.yaml -p ENV_NAME="YOUR-EPHEMERAL-ENV-NAME" -p KIC_IMAGE="YOUR-QUAY-IMAGE" -p IMAGE_TAG="YOUR-IMAGE-TAG" | oc apply -f-

 # To test in Ephemeral you need to produce a message to the topic for the consumer to create the resource
 # You can test with my personal kcat image